 NOTE 2: The throughput value target DL power level (or SIR) can be changed using user's freely selectable algorithm.

+NOTE 3: Assuming that the default signal level meets the criteria in NOTE 1, the interference level will be adjusted to achieve the target SIR.

+NOTE 4: For devices that do not reach target TP, the highest RS EPRE at which TP is measured shall be -80 dBm/15 kHz.
+The starting RS EPRE level of the LTE MIMO sensititivity level search does not need to be specified (NOTE 1)

+NOTE 5: For devices that exhibit non-linear TP behaviour and that achieve target throughput at multiple RF power levels, LTE MIMO sensititivity level is chosen to be lowest measured DL power level which crosses the target throughput level

-NOTE 3: Assuming that the default signal level meets the criteria in NOTE 1, the interference level will be adjusted to achieve the target SIR.2.
-Rotate the UE around vertical axis of the test system by 30 degrees and repeat from step 1 until one complete rotation has been measured i.e. 12 different UE azimuth rotations.
+2. Rotate the UE around vertical axis of the test system by 30 degrees and repeat from step 1 until one complete rotation has been measured i.e. 12 different UE azimuth rotations.

 3. Repeat the test from step 1 for each specified device orientation.
 A list of orientations is given in Annex E.